raptros/respond/README.md

-now, you may be wondering what happens if the request's Accept header can't be matched; e.g. someone made a request into docLookupRoute but specified the header `Accept: text/xml` but ExDocument doesn't render to xml. all of the functions built on `respondWith` use `respondUnacceptable` if `toResponseBody` produces `Nothing`; this sends back a `406 Unacceptable` response with an empty body and no content type.
+now, you may be wondering what happens if the request's Accept header can't be matched; e.g. someone made a request into docLookupRoute but specified the header `Accept: text/xml` but ExDocument doesn't render to XML. all of the functions built on `respondWith` use `respondUnacceptable` if `toResponseBody` produces `Nothing`; this sends back a `406 Unacceptable` response with an empty body and no content type.